Cumulative Games: Who is the current player?: Introduction

-\paragraph{The previous player} A general remark, before we start; all through this study, the player about to move, the \emph{current player} (the starting player), here denoted $\p$,\footnote{In cyclic play.} will be defined via a \emph{previous player} $p$, and this terminology is standard in CGT literature, where the setting is mostly alternating play.\footnote{The current player is traditionally called the ``next player'', which is a bit unfortunate, because in a current position, the previous player and the next player would be the same player, which is not what is intended.
-Hence, we will not adapt to that convention here.} The \emph{turn function} will be generalized further, by adapting conventions from EGT; in either case the analysis will depend on the notion of a previous player.
-As we discussed above, EGT does not require the notion of a previous player.
-In the hybrid, we develop here, this distinction becomes obsolete.
+\paragraph{The current or the previous player.} The player about to move is the \emph{current player}.\footnote{The current player is traditionally called the ``next player'', which is a bit unfortunate, because in a current position, the previous player and the next player would be the same player, which is not what is intended.
+Hence, we will not adapt to that convention here.
+Whenever we use the term ``next player'' it referres to the player succeding the current player.} The other player is the {\em previous player}.
+In normal play, the previous player win positions are exactly the zeros modulo equivalence, while those positions for which the current player wins are much more diverse (in fact they are all confused with zero).
+Alternating play is too restrictive in a typical EGT setting.
+The turn function will be generalized further, by adapting conventions from EGT.
+Extensive Form Games carries the information of a current player in every node, so the notion of a ``previous player'' have yet small relevance in EGT.
+The hybrid developed here opens up for the possibility of mixing the best out of both worlds.